Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain: Abstract

 \section{Abstract}

-We consider the dynamics of an XY spin chain subjected to an external transverse field which is periodically quenched between two values.
-By deriving an exact expression for this out-of-equilibrium protocol's Floquet Hamiltonian, we show how the parameter space of the system is characterized by alternations between local and non-local regions, corresponding respectively to the absence and presence of Floquet resonances.
+{\bf We consider the dynamics of an XY spin chain subjected to an external transverse field which is periodically quenched between two values.
+By deriving an exact expression of the Floquet Hamiltonian for this out-of-equilibrium protocol with arbitrary driving frequencies, we show how, after an unfolding of the Floquet spectrum, the parameter space of the system is characterized by alternations between local and non-local regions, corresponding respectively to the absence and presence of Floquet resonances.
 The boundary lines between regions are obtained analytically from avoided crossings in the Floquet quasi-energies and are observable as phase transitions in the synchronized state.
-The transient behaviour of dynamical averages of local observables similarly undergoes a transition, showing either a rapid convergence towards the synchronized state in the local regime, or a rather slow one exhibiting persistent oscillations in the non-local regime.
+The transient behaviour of dynamical averages of local observables similarly undergoes a transition, showing either a rapid convergence towards the synchronized state in the local regime, or a rather slow one exhibiting persistent oscillations in the non-local regime, where explicit decay coefficients are presented. }